 Recently I have received questions about whether an implanted computer chip could be the infamous “666 Mark of the Beast.”
-Pictures of this ID chip show they are implanted in the fatty part of the back of their left arms.
-This means they are NOT found on a person’s right hand or forehead, which is the locations that John specified in Revelation 13:6 for the “Mark of the Beast.”
-So, either this chip is NOT the famed “666 Mark of the Beast,” or, if it is, John sure did not understand human anatomy.
+Pictures show this chip being implanted in the fatty part of the back of an arm and in the back of a hand.
+John specified a person’s right hand and forehead for the “Mark of the Beast in (see Revelation 13:6).

-To understand what the Mark of the Beast is, one must first understand that it refers to a spiritual identification.
-A similar type marking is found in the Jewish “Shema” (see Deuteronomy 6:4-9).
+To understand what the Mark of the Beast is, one must first understand that it refers to spiritual identification and not a literal one.
+How we know this is by the way the Bible uses similar markings.
+The most famous of these is found in the Jewish “Shema” (see Deuteronomy 6:4-9).
 Jesus said that the Shema’s proclamation of there being only “One God,” is the “greatest commandment” in the Bible (see Mark 12:28-29).
 In Deuteronomy 6 we also find that its believers were to “bind” its great truth on their forehead and hand as a “sign.”
 The word “sign” here can also be rendered “mark.”
 Through the ages Jews have literally done this with a phylactery.
 A phylactery is a leather strap that includes a leather box that houses certain Old Testament scriptures.
 The strap is wrapped around its wearer’s left arm, and the leather box is placed on their forehead.
 Though pious Jewish males have taken this command to bind this Truth on their left arm and forehead literally, the command carries a deeper meaning than a leather strap and box, for it speaks of keeping the “One God” truth close to all one’s doings (hand) and in all their thoughts (forehead).
 The Strong’s Concordance illustrates this further when it defines “bind” as: “to league in love, to conspire, to join together.”
 This is what this command says to do with this great one God truth; to league with love to the one God of the universe, and to conspire (act or work together) to be joined to Him in all your ways.
 Such meaning agrees with what Jesus said in the continuance of His first commandment teaching in Mark 12: “And thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with ALL THY MIND, and with ALL THY STRENGTH: this is the first commandment” (Mark 12:30).

 Seeing the similarities between the “mark” found in Deuteronomy 6 and the “mark” found in Revelation 13 is unavoidable.
 Also, Revelation 3:12, Revelation 7:3, and Revelation 14:1, all show the righteous in Christ receiving a marking of the Father’s name in their foreheads.
 How they overcome all their persecution was through doing service to the One God (hands), and through thinking on Him always (foreheads).
 Remember, Jesus said, “And ye shall be hated of all men for my name’s sake: but he that endureth to the end shall be saved.”
 In the same chapter He said, “Whosoever therefore shall confess me before men, him will I confess also before my Father which is in heaven” (Matthew 10:22, Matthew 10:32).
 These markings illuminate the marked man for blessing (Father’s Mark), which is derived from that man’s righteous thoughts and actions, and the marked man for the curse (Beast-nature), which comes from that man’s unrighteous thoughts and actions.
 To be consistent, if a person teaches that the 666 mark is a literal tattoo or computer chip, they should teach the same about the marking of the Father’s name.
 To date I have not found any who do this.
 Such inconsistency can only lead to more bad exegesis of Scripture.